OISTE/repository/OWGTMCPS.md

 ### 9.1.1  Certificate issuance or renewal fees

-The issuance of certificates in the OGTM is considered a commercial service and therefore subject to fees.
+The issuance of certificates in the OWGTM is considered a commercial service and therefore subject to fees.
 The fees depend on the certificate and project and are agreed before making it available to subscribers.

 ### 9.1.2  Certificate access fees

-OGTM doesn’t enforce stipulations for certificate access fees.
+OWGTM doesn’t enforce stipulations for certificate access fees.
 In general, any participant shouldn’t apply fees on the access to certificate information made public in the different repositories.

 ### 9.1.3  Revocation or status information access fees

-OGTM doesn’t enforce stipulations for revocation or status information access fees.
+OWGTM doesn’t enforce stipulations for revocation or status information access fees.
 In general, the Issuing CA shouldn’t apply fees on the access to certificate information made public in the different repositories.

 ### 9.1.4  Fees for other services

-The operators of Issuing CAs in the OGTM can set fees for different commercial services provided to parties willing to participate in the Trust Model.
+The operators of Issuing CAs in the OWGTM can set fees for different commercial services provided to parties willing to participate in the Trust Model.
 This includes, but not limited to:
 - Managed PKI Services
 - CA Signing Services
 - CA Hosting and operation services